 If you manage workers in the construction business, consider it as a suggestion to implement in your company/or team.

-This being said, here are the things you should know:
+✅This being said, here are the things you should know:

-BEFORE THE JOB STARTS
+What you need to know BEFORE THE JOB STARTS

 As soon as you receive your next job details, here's a quick checklist for you to follow to make sure you’re all set for the job.

-This means that once you receive the job details and description, you should only accept the jobs that you’re 100% sure you can deliver.
+⚠️This means that once you receive the job details and description, you should only accept the jobs that you’re 100% sure you can deliver.

-Furthermore, do not accept work if you are not feeling well.
+✅Furthermore, DO NOT accept work if you are not feeling well.
 It may cause you to delay your recovery.

-Check the job address
+Always check the job address in Google Maps.

-Have the right PPE.
+Have the right PPE

-In addition, we suggest you have gloves, sunscreen, safety glasses, a hat and hearing protection.
+In addition, we suggest you have gloves, sunscreen, safety glasses, a hat, and hearing protection.

 *Always check if your job site requires long-sleeves and pants.

-**Make sure the job you are performing does not require any extra PPE
+**Make sure the job you are performing does not require any extra PPE.

-Have your Timesheet and Pen.
+Have your Timesheet and Pen ready.

 The timesheet is very important.
 It represents the proof that you’ve worked that day.
-Consider that every day you may collect your supervisor's signature.
-Because of that, it is expected of you to ALWAYS have a pen and enough printed timesheets*.

 Remember that construction is teamwork.
 No-shows usually result in projects getting slower and are not much appreciated.
 This can only lead in one direction which is you having a bad name.